Inedo/inedo-docs/Content/proget/api/security/permissions/list.md

 ## HTTP Response Specification

 A successful (`200`) response body will contain an array of [SecurityPermission](/docs/proget/api/security#securitypermission-object) objects.
-For example, to listing all permissions, the request would return this:
+For example, to listing all Permissions, the request would return this:

 ```json
 GET /api/security/permissions/list